- What is edible ink?

 hold our brand to the highest standard, and this is why we have been testing

-and developing our line of products for over 2 years before releasing them
+and developing our line of products for many years before releasing them

 on the market.
 We believe we have the best quality product on the market,